aerospike/act/README.md

 Size written and read in each
 large-block write and large-block read operation respectively, in Kbytes.

+**replication-factor**
+Simulate the device load you would see if this node was in a cluster with the specified replication-factor.
+Increasing replication-factor increases the write load, e.g. replication-factor 2 doubles the write load, and therefore doubles the large-block read and write rates.
+It does not ever affect the record-sized read rate, however, since replica writes are always replaces (not updates).
+The default replication-factor is 1.

+**update-pct**
+Simulate the device load you would see if this percentage of write requests were updates, as opposed to replaces.
+Updates cause the current version of a record to be read before the modified version is written, while replaces do not need to read the current version.
+Therefore a non-zero update-pct will generate a bigger internal record-sized read rate.
+E.g. if read-reqs-per-sec is 2000 and write-reqs-per-sec is 1000, the internal read-req rate will be somewhere between 2000 (update-pct 0), and 2000 + 1000 = 3000 (update-pct 100).
+The default update-pct is 0.

+**defrag-lwm-pct**
+Simulate the device load you would see if this was the defrag threshold.
+The lower the threshold, the emptier large blocks are when we defragment them (pack the remaining records into new blocks), and the lower the "write amplification" caused by defragmentation.
+E.g. if defrag-lwm-pct is 50, the write amplification will be 2x, meaning defragmentation doubles the internal effective write rate, which for ACT is manifest as the large-block read and write rates.
+The default defrag-lwm-pct is 50.

 **scheduler-mode**
 Mode in /sys/block/<device>/queue/scheduler for all the devices in the test run -- noop means no special scheduling is done for device I/O